Qatar: Elections

-In 2003, Qatar adopted a constitution that provided for the direct election of 30 of the 45 members of a legislature.
-However, the legislature has limited powers to reject legislation and dismiss ministers.
-The government remains authoritarian.
-The assembly held its first general election in October 2021 after several postponements, but in November 2024 it went back to being fully appointed by the emir, ending the country's "short-lived experiment in electing members of the advisory Shura Council".
+In 2003, Qatar adopted a constitution that provided for the direct election of 30 of the 45 members of an advisory legislature called the Shura Council, but also outlined it as a body that has "little actual legislative powers".
+The Shura Council held its first general election in October 2021 after several postponements, but in November 2024 it went back to being fully appointed by the emir, ending the country's "short-lived experiment in electing members of the advisory Shura Council".

 According to the 2025 Democracy Report of V-Dem Democracy indices, Qatar was second-last on the Electoral Democracy Index among Middle Eastern countries, and seventh-last worldwide from among the 179 countries rated.
 Qatari law does not permit the establishment of political bodies or trade unions.
-Additionally, according to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Qatar performs in the low range on overall democratic measures, with particular weaknesses in political representation, including credible elections, inclusive suffrage and effective parliament.
+Additionally, according to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Qatar performs in the low range on overall democratic measures, with particular weaknesses in political representation, including credible elections, inclusive suffrage and effective parliament.

+The country's first elections for the Central Municipal Council—the first-ever elections in Qatar—allowed voting for both men and women, and were intentionally held on 8 March 1999, International Women's Day.